 The current population of the Addison Region is significantly lower than previously projected.
-In 2000, the Addison Region's population was 35,289, with an expectation that it would increase to 42,564 by 2020.
-However, according to the 2017 American Community Survey, the population has increased by only 1,536 people to 36,825.
+In 2000, the Addison Region's population was 35,289, with an expectation that it would increase to 42,564 by 2020.17 However, according to the 2017 American Community Survey, the population has increased by only 1,536 people to 36,825.
 Population projections assume that conditions that occurred in the past will continue into the future, such as mortality, birth and migration rates.
-Using 5-year, age cohort census data (i.e., 35-39 or 40-44-year olds), projections can be calculated by factoring known mortality and migration rates.
+Using 5-year, age cohort census data (i.e., 35-39- or 40-44-year-olds), projections can be calculated by factoring known mortality and migration rates.
 Certain assumptions are made regarding these projections, such as advances in healthcare resulting in lower death rates.
 Some changes, however, cannot be predicted, such as the following.

-- Changes in the birth rate from social change different than what has occurred, - Changes in healthcare practices or epidemics that could affect the mortality rates, - Changing economic conditions that result in shifts in national (internal) migration, - Changes in national immigration policies.17
+- Changes in the birth rate from social change different than what has occurred, - Changes in healthcare practices or epidemics that could affect the mortality rates, - Changing economic conditions that result in shifts in national (internal) migration, - Changes in national immigration policies.18 - Changes resulting from in-migration of refugees from elsewhere in the country.